 Includes bonus CD of digitally remastered recordings of music made during Berendt and Claxton’s journey (originally released in 1960 as two records)

-Joachim E. Berendt was a founding member of South West German Radio (Südwestfunk) and produced more than 250 records.
-In 1953, he first published Das Jazzbuch, which became the most successful history book on jazz worldwide.
-His collection of records, books, and jazz documents form the basis of the Jazzinstitut Darmstadt.
-Berendt died in an accident in 2000.
-His contributions to jazz are internationally recognized to this day.
+Joachim E. Berendt (1922–2000) was a journalist, author, founding member of South West German Radio (Südwestfunk), and a producer of more than 250 music records.
+His 1953 book Das Jazzbuch became the most successful history book on jazz worldwide.
+His vast collection of records, books, and jazz documents form the basis of the Jazzinstitut Darmstadt.